amplicity/beacon-check/README.md

 # beacon-check
-Receive alerts when your ethereum validator's balance decreases.
+Receive alerts when your ethereum validator is offline.
 It currently sends a notification to a slack webhook, but can easily be modified to send sms, email, etc.

 ## AWS Lambda / Serverless Install